-New Charges Confirm That 'Infiltration' Was An Aspect Of Russian 2016 Attack
+Maria Butina Case Bolsters Understanding of 'Infiltration' In Russian 2016 Attack

 Unanswered questions

-The court documents unveiled on Monday also are significant for what they do not say as much as the information they contain.
+The court documents unveiled on Monday also are significant for what they do not say.

-None of the Americans with whom the Russians made contact are charged with any wrongdoing, for example; it's unclear whether there might be additional charges down the line or whether the Justice Department feels the U.S. citizens involved in the matter might have broken any laws.
+None of the Americans with whom the Russians made contact are charged with any wrongdoing, for example; it's unclear whether there might be additional charges down the line and whether the Justice Department feels the U.S. citizens involved in the matter might have broken any laws.

 The Justice Department has documented many cases in which Americans dealt with Russians involved with the attack on the 2016 — either with social media agitation or as part of the strategy to steal and then release embarrassing information — but so far no American has been charged as a witting conspirator.

 The court documents released on Monday also did not address whether any money had changed hands.
-One persistent question in the "infiltration" thread has been about whether the Russian government's connections to American political organizations included the use of contributions — whether they might have somehow been direct donations or made via "straw donors."
+One persistent question in the "infiltration" thread has been about whether the Russian government's connections to American political organizations included the use of contributions — either as direct donations or via "straw donors."

 Russia's military intelligence agency, the GRU, used cryptocurrency to help pay for its cyberattack in 2016, according to an indictment unsealed Friday by Justice Department special counsel Robert Mueller.